lichuanlong/aerosolved/doc/Chap4_Cases.md

 ### Laminar Flow Diffusion Chamber (LFDC)

-`cases/LFDC`
+`cases/LFDC/Nguyen`

 The present validation case looks at aerosol formation in an LFDC, experimentally studied by [Nguyen et al. (1987)](https://doi.org/10.1016/0021-9797(87)90295-5).
 A pipe of length $L$ = 0.75 m and diameter $D$ = 1 cm is modeled using a two-dimensional wedge geometry, meshed with 32 and 1024 cells in the radial and axial directions, respectively.
+Be aware that this validation case may take few hours to run.
 A flow containing air and a perfectly saturated dibutylphthalate (DBP) vapor is introduced at the inlet at a flow rate of, 1 l/min at 102 °C .
 The flow remains laminar throughout the domain.
 After a distance of 10 cm from the inlet, the pipe wall is cooled 21.4 °C. This lower wall temperature cools the air-DBP mixture such that the DBP eventually attains a sufficiently supersaturated state so that it can nucleate and condense into droplets.
 Thermophysical properties of the mixture are set the same as those experimentally investigated by [Nguyen et al. (1987)](https://doi.org/10.1016/0021-9797(87)90295-5).

 Simulations are performed with AeroSolved using the moment model with $\sigma_g$ = 1.2, and using the sectional model with $P$ = 8 sections/mass decade, spanning 10^<sup>-25</sup> to 10<sup>-10</sup> kg.
 The predicted outlet droplet size distributions using both models is presented in the figure below, along with the experimental data from [Nguyen et al. (1987)](https://doi.org/10.1016/0021-9797(87)90295-5).